 Example data set: "Cupcake" search results

-This is one of the widest and most interesting public data sets to analyze.
+This is one of the widest and most interesting public data sets to analyse.
 Google’s vast search engine tracks search term data to show us what people are searching for and when.
 You can explore statistics on search volume for almost any search term since 2004.
-Enter in any search term, or a handful of search terms, and click the download button to analyze the data outside of the Trends website.
+Enter in any search term, or a handful of search terms, and click the download button to analyse the data outside of the Trends website.

-There are a variety of filters to narrow down trends according to location (worldwide or by country), various time ranges, categories, or even specific search types (web vs image vs YouTube search results).
+There are a variety of filters to narrow down trends according to location (worldwide or by country), various time ranges, categories or even specific search types (web vs image vs YouTube search results).
 You can easily see what topics are popular at the moment and what is currently trending on the Trends homepage.
 Google also highlights several interesting examples of trends with data visuals on that homepage.

 Curated by: National Centers for Environmental Information (formerly NOAA)

 Example data set: Local Climatological Data (LCD)

 If weather and climate science is your thing, you can’t get much more detailed than the National Climatic Data Center.
 They’ve done a little rebranding, merging the National Oceanic and Atmospheric Administration (NOAA) data centres to become the National Centers for Environmental Information (NCEI).

 Here you can find an archive of climate and weather data sets across the US, the largest archive of environmental data in the world.
 It is a huge resource for all kinds of weather data, including meteorological, oceanic, climate, atmospheric and geophysical data.

 Example data set: Universal access to reproductive health